Scotty-Brown/whats-for-dinner/README.md

 # What's for Dinner?

 ### Abstract:
-We all have suffered from the agonizing proces of trying to decide what to make for dinner!
-Fear not, I built an app that will give you random "Side", "Main" and "Dessert" dishes (no thinking required)!
-Additionally, the user will be able to add a new dish recipe to be added to the randomizer!
+We all have suffered from the agonizing process of trying to decide what to make for dinner!
+Fear not, I built an app that will give you random "Side", "Main", "Dessert" and "Entire Meal" dishes (no thinking required)!
+Additionally, the user will be able to add a new dish recipe to the arrays of yummy goodness!

 ### Installation Instructions:
-1. Open you terminal.
+1. Open your terminal.
 2. Navigate to the directory where you would like this project to be stored.
 3. Run `git clone git@github.com:Scotty-Brown/whats-for-dinner.git`.
 4. Run `cd whats-for-dinner` to move into the project directory.